blechta/fenics-handson/elasticity/doc.rst

     and P1/P1/P1 spaces.

-    You can also try to run the 3D problem in parallel.
-You can disable plotting from commandline by
+    You can also try to run the 3D problem in parallel:

     .. code-block:: bash

+        # Disable plotting
+        export MPLBACKEND=template
+        export DOLFIN_NOPLOT=1

+        # Run he code in parallel
-        DOLFIN_NOPLOT=1 mpirun -n 4 python <script>.py
+        mpirun -n <np> python <script>.py

 .. only:: priv